randsleadershipslack/documents-and-resources/code-of-conduct.md

 The current term of the volunteer Administrators is November 2nd, 2020 until November 2nd, 2021.

+## Administrator Information Access

+As part of the role, Administrators have information not available to all users.
+This information includes:

+* Email addresses provided by a member as part of our sign-up process.
+* Information contained within member requests to join the community.
+This might include email, bane, and occupation.
+* Access log information provided by the Slack administrator interface.
+This includes name, login times, login device, and IP.

+Administrators do not have access to private channels unless they are a member of that channel.

+As part of Code of Conduct investigations, Administrators may choose to access this information.
+Administrators may also request information from private channels from current channel members to investigate a Code of Conduction violation.

+Administrators may use the above information as part of a Code of Conduct investigation.
+Usage of this information unrelated to administrator work is forbidden and will be treated as a Code of Conduct violation.

 ## Thanks for Being Here

 Thank you to every Rands Leadership Slack community member for helping to make our home the respectful and inclusive community that it is.